Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact

 I teach private lessons via Zoom, covering techniques, supplies, etc. These cost $75 for the first hour, and $50 per hour (or part of an hour, prorated) for additional time.
 You will need to send me a set of photos of the quilt and the damage prior to our lesson.
 How much time we'll spend depends on what your sewing skills are and what needs to be done.

 (Photo instructions: one of the entire quilt, or as full as you can, front and back, and a few detail photos of the damage.
+Good, even lighting and focus is needed.
 I prefer larger rather than smaller photos.
-If you need to send them in more than one email, that is fine.)
-Register at my Square shop.
+If you need to send them in more than one email, that is fine.
+Please only use email.)
+Register at AnnQuilts shop at Square.com.

-(Photo instructioins: one of the entire quilt, or as full as you can, front and back, and a few detail photos of the damage.
+(Photo instructions: one of the entire quilt, or as full as you can, front and back, and a few detail photos of the damage.
+Good, even lighting and focus is needed.
 I prefer larger rather than smaller photos.
 If you need to send them in more than one email, that is fine.)

 (Note: This is not an appraisal and will not include a value estimation.
 For that you need to locate a certified appraiser, and I can give you some leads on that.)
 Register at my Square shop.